 We’re a liturgical church, using Lutheran Service Book for all of our services.
 The order of service is found in the bulletin and will guide you through the service in regards to liturgy and hymns.
-Inside the bulletin there is a blue sheet with announcements of activities, weekly calendar, prayers and a devotion to be used with your family at home.
+Inside the bulletin there is a seasonally-colored sheet with announcements of activities, weekly calendar, prayers and a devotion to be used with your family at home.

 We offer the Lord’s Supper on a regular basis as part of our Services, and we observe the historic Christian practice of Closed Communion.
 See below for more on this.